clipos/products_clipos/doc/kernel.rst

   (note that an Intel microcode update is not required for this mitigation to work but improves performance by providing a way to invalidate caches with a finer granularity).
+* ``mitigations``: This parameter controls optional mitigations for CPU vulnerabilities in an arch-independent and more coarse-grained way.
+For now, we keep using arch-specific options for the sake of explicitness.
+Not setting this parameter equals setting it to ``auto``, which itself does not update anything.

 .. rubric:: Citations and origin of some items